All Episodes

 You know, there are state legislators now calling into many probes into the nursing home policies.

-We're gonna get to New York, which is really unique to watch one guy dodge responsibility.
+We're going to get to New York, which is really unique to watch one guy dodge responsibility.

 I've never seen anybody like Governor Cuomo.